-‘Make employees go on a summer holiday’ to root out the fraudsters’
+‘Summer holiday’ to root out the fraudsters’

 Businesses are being told that one of the ways to spot fraudsters in the workplace is to make employees take a two-week summer break.